“GFD: Dark Web”

 “You don’t understand…” The man cried.
 “They’re everywhere!
 Don’t you get it?
 EVERYWHERE!
 You have to let me leave!
 You have to let me travel to a cold zone as soon as possible!
 They’ve SEEN me!
 They know who I am!
 They’re coming to kill me!
 They’ll kill us ALL!
 Please, let me go!
 For the love of God, let me GO!”

 The officers did their best to calm him down before he got overhyped by his own babbling, but…it only caused the terrified tears to pour out of him even faster than before.
 I wrinkled my brow slightly, but by the time I had gotten to the front door, I figured that it was time for me to get my head in the game and do my job.
 Most people have a ton of equipment these days.
 Desktops, laptops, cell phones, ipads in multiple sizes, external hard drives, USB cards, data CDs and DVDs…all pieces that I’ve got to acquire and search through to find what I need to find.
 The moment I stepped into his house and then into his messy bedroom…I knew that I was definitely going to have my work cut out for me for the next few months.
 Me, Monica, and the rest of the team.
-Jesus…just my like he happened to be a total tech-rat.
+Jesus…just my luck he happened to be a total tech-rat.

 The bed was unmade, just a dirty comforter thrown over an uncovered mattress.
 Potato chip wrappers and candy bar minis were strewn about his desk, which was also covered with scraps of paper and garbage.
 Clothes had been tossed about, littering the floor at random.
 From pants and shirts to socks and underwear.
 I half expected that.
 It’s the sloppy ones who always get caught first.
 The neat freaks take longer.